dieterich-lab/Baltica/README.md

 # Baltica

-One stop solution for alternative splicign analysis
+One stop solution for differential splicing analysis.